-1 'Critical mass' is a term borrowed from physics to explain the representation and behaviour of women MPs.
-The most common figure posited by historians is 30%, and the understanding is that when this 'critical mass' is reached, it will induce improvements in the behaviour of MPs inside the parliament, including fewer late-night sittings, more consensual politics, and more balanced legislation and public policy outcomes especially with respect to women.
-Cf. Donley Studlar and Ian McAllister, "Does a Critical Mass Exist?
-A Comparative Analysis of Women's Legislative Representation (Update of a Paper Given at the American Political Science Conference 1999)," (2001), Sue Thomas and Clyde Wilcox, Women and Elective Office: Past, Present, and Future (New York: Oxford University Press, 1998).
+2 'Critical mass' is a term borrowed from physics to explain the representation and behaviour of women MPs.
+The most common figure posited by historians is 30 per cent, and the understanding is that when this 'critical mass' is reached, it will induce improvements in the behaviour of MPs inside the parliament, including fewer late-night sittings, more consensual politics, and more balanced legislation and public policy outcomes especially with respect to women.
+See Studlar, D., and I. McAllister.
+2001.
+Does a Critical Mass Exist?
+A Comparative Analysis of Women's Legislative Representation 1949-97, (Update of a Paper Given at the American Political Science Conference 1999), Atlanta: APS; Thomas, S. and C. Wilcox.
+1998.
+Women and Elective Office: Past, Present, and Future.
+(New York: Oxford University Press.